Enumerating Isotopy Classes of Tilings guided by the symmetry of Triply-Periodic Minimal Surfaces: Relating the structure of orbifolds to the sets of generators of its group

-In the orientable case, following \cite{birmanbraidsmcgs} and \cite{birmanbraids}, we use the same approach of trying to find representations of generators corresponding to sliding singular points or boundaries around the fixed point free features, i.e. translations associated with handles.

-The pictures one has to draw quickly become rather involved and we know of no viable systematic approach to finding the feasible representations of arbitrary elements of the MCG by hand, as many pictures are very subtle.
-We will see and example of this in figure \ref{fig:pointpush}.
-The standard relation \eqref{eq:globalrel} for the orbifold groups fixes a way of choosing the curves that represent the orbifold group elements, but only up to a change of basepoint.
+In the orientable case, following \cite{birmanbraidsmcgs} and \cite{birmanbraids}, we use a similar approach of finding representations of generators corresponding to sliding singular points or boundaries around handles.
+The pictures one has to draw quickly become rather involved, and we again focus on geometric generators here, for which the standard relation \eqref{eq:globalrel} for the orbifold groups limits the ways of choosing the curves that represent the orbifold group elements.
+We work with the curves depicted in figure~\ref{fig:cutsurf}.

+There are different prominent sets of generators for the MCG of a classical surface, with different properties.
+We will focus on the Dehn twists around the closed curves depicted in figure~\ref{fig:licksgens}, known as \emph{Lickorish generators}, along with point-pushes as defined in \cite{birmanbraids}.
+Gervais' presentation is another prominent presentation~\cite{GERVAIS2001}.
+After some experimentation with the two presentations with GAP and KBMAG~\cite{kbmag}, we found that the Lickorish set of generators seems to be easier to handle in practice.
+Figure~\ref{fig:licksgens} shows Lickorish's generators for the MCG of a classical surface~\cite{lickorish_1965}.

-Just like in the nonorientable case, we will focus on building representations of more general geometric generators from simpler transformations that are supported in smaller subsurfaces.
-Assume that $\Omega$ has a subword of the form $S_n[X,Y]$.
-Then, moving $S_n$ around $Y$ corresponds to the situation of figure \ref{fig:pointpush}.
-Figure \ref{fig:pointpushb} shows the effect on the blue curve of pushing $S_n$ around the red curve.
+Assume that $\Pi$ has a subword of the form $S[X,Y]$.
+Then, moving $S$ around $Y$ corresponds to the situation of figure~\ref{fig:pointpush}.
+Figure~\ref{fig:pointpushb} shows the effect on the blue curve of pushing $S$ around the red curve.

-This picture shows the difficulty in choosing which picture to draw.
-While the picture suggests that $S_n\mapsto Y^{-1}S_nY,$ the picture is only defined up to conjugation of group elements because the choice of base point is arbitrary.
-Note also that the outer automorphisms resulting from the isomorphism are also only defined up to conjugation.
-We thus find that we can write the point push around of $S_n$ around $Y$ as

-Note that $XS_n^{-1}$ is a hyperbolic transformation if no fixed point of $S_n$ lies on the axis of $X$.
-We therefore see that $Y$ and thus $X$ are mapped to hyperbolic transformations.
-A similar picture for a twist around $X$ yields